-Today’s portrait is taken from last week’s post for the fun photos challenge and shows how a filter can create a photo transformation.
-The images are all from Wednesday’s post and I wanted to share them with selfie friends who are not able to visit during the week.
+Today’s portraits are taken from a recent post for the fun photos challenge and shows how a filter can create a photo transformation.
+The images are collected from the Fun Photos Challenge post which also covers photo apps and software.

 The first photo is the original and it was taken with my telephoto lens.

 Toulouse was sat watching the birds so I was able to zoom in from the other side of the kitchen.
 This allowed me to keep him sharp but soften the background beautifully.
 The Island Cats were right.
 Toulouse is an excellent and inspirational muse.

 Wednesday’s post also contains a link for any Affinity Photo program user to magically transform a cat into a dazzling watercolour image.
 I used the same image and did not change any settings before I started using the mini-lesson on the Affinity site.
 With a few tweaks, you create a fabulous photo transformation.

 I know some of my readers are big smartphone fans and love to use the apps.
 The photo below is from Photo Lab which has free and paid versions.
 I love how the photo is changed into a charcoal drawing in just an instant with no fussing or challenging instructions for beginners.
 I don’t know about you, but I wish I could draw like that.